 Language/Other Prerequisites: There are no language prerequisites for this program.
 Students will all participate in 20-30 hours of language training prior to starting their volunteer work.
 For students who have studied Arabic, this program may provide an opportunity to practice the language.

 Neighborhood: Students will have the opportunity to experience many types of neighborhoods in Jordan.
 They will be able to contrast both rural and urban living.
-Most homestays will be located in East or West Amman which represent the middle class areas.
+Most homestays will be located in East or West Amman which represent the middle class areas and are located within 10-15 minutes from SIT.
 All students will live near at least one other student so that they may travel together.

 Meals: Food is an important aspect of daily cultural life.
 Students will take their breakfast and dinners with their homestay families.
 Each week a stipend will be provided for lunch at the volunteer organization.
-During orientation and excursions some meals will be taken as a group.
+During orientation and excursions some meals will be taken as a group and therefore covered by SIT.

 Communication: Students will be provided cell phones to ensure ease of communication within the country.
 The phone will come with some calling credit, and students will have to charge their phone with credit as the program progresses.
 Cell phone costs are extremely manageable, and many people in Jordan maintain two or more phones.
+Cell phone carriers and wireless providers are readily accessible and easy to find should a problem arise.
 Students and parents will have access to the 24/7 emergency on-call system based in the US and run through our professional Student Affairs department.
 Internet is extremely accessible in Jordan.
 SIT Study Abroad has a computer center and some homestay families have internet at home.
-Hot spot USBs are easily obtained.
+Hot spot USBs are easily obtained should a homestay family not have an internet connection.
+There are also many places in Amman that provide free Wi-Fi.

 Transportation: Students will be given a stipend in order to use public transportation during their field work; taxis are safe and easy to use.
 SIT will provide transportation in a private bus when the group is traveling together.